ycrc/ycrc.github.io/docs/index.md

 !!! tip "The Bouchet Cluster is Now Available"
-    The Bouchet HPC cluster, YCRC first installation at MGHPCC, is now in production.
-The first installation of nodes, approximately 4,000 direct-liquid-cooled cores, are dedicated to tightly coupled parallel workflows, such as those run in the “mpi” partition on the Grace cluster.
-Later on this spring we will be acquiring and installing a large number of general purpose compute nodes as well as GPU-enabled compute nodes.
-At that point Bouchet will be available to all Yale researchers for computational work involving low-risk data.
+    The Bouchet HPC cluster is now available for all Yale researchers.
+Bouchet contains approximately 10,000 direct-liquid-cooled cores as well was 48 NVIDIA A5000Ada GPUs.
+80 NVIDIA H200 GPUs will be added to Bouchet in early July.
+Accounts on Bouchet can be requested now via the [YCRC Account Request Form](https://research.computing.yale.edu/support/hpc/account-request).
 See the [Bouchet page](/clusters/bouchet) for more information and updates.

 # Introduction